urecio/more-or-less/README.md

     // keyframes (hack)
     // keyframes require some ugly syntax
     // must be wrapped.
-Using an "_" (underscore) works fine
+Using a "-" (minus) works fine
     // animation steps need to be in one line and a string
     // > IN
     - {